Super Disappointed Osaka Comeback Ended By Big-serving Pliskova - UrduPoint

 The momentum began to shift in the second set as the tall Pliskova began to find the mark with her serve.

-She won the second set tiebreak then got an early break in the third, holding on with ease to take the match in 2hr 13min.
+She won the second set tiebreak then got an early break in the third, easing to the match in 2hr 13min.

 Pliskova has won the Brisbane International three times and said she felt better as the match progressed.